hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub or Bitbucket.md

 In this tutorial, we assume that you already know what [GitHub](http://www.github.com) or [Bitbucket](https://bitbucket.org/dashboard/overview) are and that you have either a GitHub or Bitbucket repository already created.

-<q>**GitHub Synchronization for Cloud Code** In this tutorial, we show you how to synchronize with GitHub to import/export your game's Cloud Code.
+<q>**GitHub or Bitbucket?** In this tutorial, we show you how to synchronize with GitHub to import/export your game's Cloud Code.
 The process for synchronizing with your Bitbucket repositories is essentially the same.</q>

 ![](img/GitSynch/14.png)